haikalvidya/goNews-RESTAPI/README.md

-topic and news models, tag and topics is same
+i assume there is two entity, topic and news models.
+In paper there is a tag, i assume tag and topics is same

 reference of domain driven approach :
 - https://youtu.be/VQym87o91f8?t=1403